Atlanta Truck Accident Lawyer

 Now, medical expenses and lost earnings are fairly straightforward forms of damages.
 They are objective, which means the calculation is based on your actual out-of-pocket costs.

-Pain and suffering, on the other hand, is subjective and much more difficult to reduce to a specific dollar amount.
-These damages are typically decided during settlement negotiations or by a jury after a trial, and consider such factors as your physical pain and mental anguish as well as loss of enjoyment of life.
+Pain and suffering, on the other hand, are subjective and much more difficult to reduce to a specific dollar amount.
+These damages are typically decided during settlement negotiations or by a jury after a trial and consider such factors as your physical pain and mental anguish as well as loss of enjoyment of life.

-Note that there is no cap to what you can get for pain and suffering.
+Note that there is no cap on what you can get for pain and suffering.

 Damages Following a Fatal Georgia Truck Accident